a yoga retreat island

 - Retreat yourself on Vis

 Vis is a yoga retreat island.
-We want you to retreat yourself on Vis.
+We invite you to retreat yourself on Vis.

 Vis is surrounded with energy vibes that keep you grounded and centred.
 You don’t need to go anywhere or do anything, and you can do it all.
 It means you are most definitely in the present moment, with yourself and the people around you.

 10 reasons why Vis is a yoga retreat island